-Creator Backlash: Alan Moore does not like the idea of the upcoming Prequel books for Watchmen, and does not want them to happen.
-Dave Gibbons, on the other hand, was more open to the idea, even wishing the new team of writers and artists well.
+Creator Backlash: Alan Moore does not like the idea of the ''Before Watchmen comics,and refused to read them or watch the film adaptation.
+Dave Gibbons, on the other hand, was more open to the idea of prequels, even wishing the new team of writers and artists well.

 What Could Have Been: Rorschach's original costume was a form-fitting white full-body leotard with his inkblot patterns all over it.
 Later they threw the hat and coat on him to better resemble the Question (which had the unfortunate effect of making him look like a tattooed albino flasher) and finally dressed him up completely, leaving only the mask with the inkblots.

 Disowned Adaptation: Zack Snyder once said that the best-case scenario of ever getting Alan Moore to watch his movie was that there might come one odd day where Moore accidentally puts the DVD into his player and turns it off after a second.
 Moore replied to this by saying Snyder was giving the movie too much credit.

 In the Brazillian dub, Rorscharch is Vash, Nite Owl II is Jerry and Dr. Manhattan is Cosmo.